ornellaspada/project-3-server/README.md

  - We helped each other to resolve any errors or bugs at the start of each day after our daily standup on Zoom.
 - We made all major decisions about site styling, colours, and Google Fonts together.
 - We worked together across the site to add error handling and error messages for the UI.

+ ### MVP

+We kept out MVP fairly simple with the option to add future features later on.
+Our main requirements were:

+- User authentication - Register & Login
+- An Index Page for all Places including a search function
+- A page showing all places on a map, with pins showing details on the hotspot
+- A single place view, with the option to edit and delete if the user has created the place
+- A review function, with the ability to delete the comment if the user has created the comment

  **Controllers for RESTful roots**